gdsc-ipsacademy/Competitive_Programming/README.md

 ## Competitive Programming Templates

-The "CP Templates" directory houses templates for common competitive programming tasks.
+The "cp templates" directory houses templates for common competitive programming tasks.
 These templates can be handy during coding competitions, saving you time on writing boilerplate code.

 ## Other Directories